PurdueCAM2Project/HELPSweb/source/currentmember.rst

 - Can Dr. Lu write a strong letter for me?
 - Does he have time writing a letter for me?

 If you answer No to any question, STOP.
 Don't waste your time.
-If you took his class but never talked to him, he knows nothing about you and has nothing to recommend.
-Your grade is already in the transcript.
-If the only thing Dr. Lu can write is about your grade, the letter does not help you.
-Thus, Dr. Lu will not write a letter for you.

 `This video <https://youtu.be/VMnzmM93W0s>`__ explains how recommendation letters work for applications of graduate schools.
 Please watch.